 Return in finance/ banking parlance is defined as profit or loss from an investment.
 To put it in simple words, Return is the amount earned or lost on every single Rupee of investment over time.
 Now, what exactly is Real Return and why investors should take it seriously.

 Real return is the actual return received in hand by the investor after providing for taxation and inflation.
-Or in simple terms, Real Returns is the return post tax and post inflation.
+Or in simple terms, Real Return is the return post-tax and post-inflation.
 Most of the time investors ignore the effect of taxation and inflation on their investment returns.

 Let us take a look at the example below for better understanding: -

-An investor in the 30% income tax slab invests Rs 100/- in a bond earning 7% return per annum.
-Ideally the investor should be receiving Rs.
+An investor in the 30% income tax slab invests Rs 100/- in a bond earning a 7% return per annum.
+Ideally, the investor should be receiving Rs.
 107/- at the end of year one.
-However, in reality this is not true.
+However, in reality, this is not true.
 On the Rs.
 7/- interest earned, the investor has to pay a tax of Rs.
 2.10/-.
-Which means, the investor only gets Rs.
+This means, the investor only gets Rs.
 4.90 in hand reducing his effective returns from 7% to 4.9%.

 Now in the above example, did the investor make or lose money?
 On his investment of Rs.
 100/-, his effective in hand returns in absolute purchasing power terms is (Rs.
 95.00 + Rs.
 4.90) only Rs.
 99.90/- after accounting for taxation and inflation, which is nothing but a straight loss.